-On May 25, 1961, the then US President John F. Kennedy announced to Congress the goal of stepping on the Moon before the end of that decade.
-Almost 60 years later, on March 26, 2019, Vice President Mike Pence announced the determination to repeat that feat in just five years, in 2024.
+On 25 May 1961, then US President John F. Kennedy announced to Congress the goal of stepping on the Moon before the end of that decade.
+Almost 60 years later, on 26 March 2019, then Vice President Mike Pence announced the determination to repeat that feat in just five years, in 2024.
 Pence did not shy away from the parallels; in fact, he himself evoked Kennedy and stressed that at that time it was also said that it could not be done.
 But can it be done?
 Does the will exist?
-50 years after Neil Armstrong trod on its surface for the first time, today there is talk of a new global race to the Moon, but at the moment the unknowns are still numerous.
+Although the goal of 2024 is now unattainable, 50 years after the last manned mission to the Moon, we are already emersed in a new global race to reconquer it, although for the moment the unknowns are still numerous.

-With the end of that space race, the drastic cuts to the NASA budget and a clear change of focus, the exploration of space turned towards the use of robotic probes directed mainly towards other destinations in the Solar System, limiting the presence of humans to low Earth orbit.
-The lunar surface did not even remain a priority objective for NASA: since Apollo 17, no American device has landed there.
+With the end of that space race, the drastic cuts to NASA’s budget and a clear change of focus, the exploration of space turned towards the use of robotic probes directed mainly towards other destinations in the Solar System, limiting the presence of humans to low Earth orbit.
+The lunar surface did not even remain a priority target for NASA: since Apollo 17 in 1972, no US spacecraft device has landed there (with the exception of the LCROSS mission, which impacted with the surface in 2009 to test for the presence of lunar water).
 For its part, the USSR has also had no presence on the lunar regolith since the Luna 24 mission in 1976.

 The dream goal for new space powers

-Meanwhile, the stakes have been rising.
-China intends to launch manned missions by the 2030s, while the European Space Agency (ESA) has advanced a concept of a Moon village built by robots.
-Numerous companies and space agencies have turned their eyes towards the Moon, and Russia has resurrected its lunar program.
+Meanwhile, the stakes for other space powers have been rising.
+China intends to launch crewed missions by 2030, while the European Space Agency (ESA) is promoting the concept of a Moon Village built by robots, although the European approach is to collaborate with other partners in this endeavour.
+Numerous companies and space agencies have turned their eyes towards the Moon, and Russia has revived its lunar programme with the launch of the robotic lunar lander Luna 25, scheduled for 2023.

 It was almost inevitable that the US would end up joining this new lunar frenzy.
-In 2017, President Donald Trump urged NASA to return to the Moon, to which the agency responded by setting a target for 2028.
-But as happened in 1961, NASA was once again the first to be surprised when the Trump administration decided to cut the deadline to 2024, before the end of the president’s second term if he is re-elected.
+In 2017, then President Donald Trump urged NASA to return to the Moon, to which the agency responded by setting a target for 2028.
+But as happened in 1961, NASA was once again taken by surprise when the Trump administration decided to cut the deadline to 2024, before the end of the president’s second term if he were re-elected.

 The first woman on the Moon

-This new objective has crystallised in the Artemis program, named in honour of the twin sister of Apollo, which aspires to take the first woman and the next man to the Moon by 2024.
-The project includes the construction of Gateway, a lunar orbital platform for international cooperation that would act as a transport interchange, in addition to the new Space Launch System rockets, still under development by the Boeing company, and the new NASA Orion spacecraft, built by Lockheed Martin and in which the ESA participates with the service module that supplies power and propulsion.
+This new objective is embodied in the Artemis programme, named after Apollo’s twin sister, which aims to take the first non-white person and the first woman to the Moon.
+The project includes the construction of Gateway, a lunar orbital platform for international cooperation that would act as a transport hub, in addition to the new Space Launch System rockets, built in partnership with the Boeing company, and NASA’s new Orion spacecraft, built by Lockheed Martin, in which the ESA participates with the service module that supplies power and propulsion.

-Although the goal seems ambitious, “2024 is not too early, it’s far too late.
-We already did it 50 years ago,” says science fiction author BV Larson, a computer scientist and former consultant for DARPA, the Pentagon’s technology research agency.
-But NASA today has something it didn’t have in 1961, the work already completed by private operators.
+These are all ambitious goals, but for some they come too late: “2024 is not too early, it’s far too late.
+We already did it 50 years ago,” science fiction author B.V.
+Larson, a computer scientist and former consultant for DARPA, the Pentagon’s technology research agency, tells OpenMind.
+But NASA has something today that it didn’t have in 1961, the work already completed by private operators.
 In this situation and even with competition from China, “the US government has the clear advantage, if they want to do it,” Larson tells OpenMind.
-But that want requires the approval of the necessary funds, something that is not guaranteed.
+But that want requires the approval of the necessary funds, something that is only guaranteed for the first three missions to the Moon.

 A fuelling station to go to Mars